A new sieve for restricted multiset counting: Abstract

 \section{Abstract}

-The Li-Wan sieve \cite{LD} is generalized to multisets when the underlying set is symmetric.
+The Li--Wan sieve \cite{LD} is extended to multisets when the underlying set is symmetric.
 The main ingredient of the proof is the Mobius inversion formula on the poset of partitions of $\{1,2,\dots,k\}$ ordered by refinement.
-As illustrative applications, we investigate the problems of partitions over finite fields and zero-sum multisets.
+As illustrative applications, we investigate the problems of partitions over finite fields and zero-sum multisets over the additive group $\Z/n\Z$.